statycc/tyni/readme.md

 The data captured in the analysis phase includes:

 ```
-input_prog         # the analyzed program (file path)           str
+input              # path to the analyzed input file            str
 result             # analysis outcomes                          dict
-  class_name       # full hierarchical name if nested           dict[str,dict]
+  class_name       # full hierarchical name                     dict[str,dict]
     identifier     # method name #1                             dict[str,dict]
       variables    # encountered variables, see note below      List[str]
       source       # method source code, for reference          str
       flows        # violating variable pairs (in, out)         List[(str,str)]
     identifier     # method name #2 (if any)
-      ...          # method data
+      …            # method data
   class_name       # another class (if any)
-    ...            # class data
+    …              # class data
 ```

 The variables list does not necessarily contain every variable of the program.
 It excludes variables that occur only in "uninteresting" statements, e.g., an unused variable declaration.
-This is because the analysis handles only specific statements in the program -- those that belong to the analysis syntax -- and skips others.
+This is because the analysis handles only specific statements -- those that belong to the analysis syntax -- and skips others.
 The variables list contains variables that occurred in these handled statements.

 The results do not show a full security flow matrix, but combining flows and variables is sufficient to capture fully the matrix data, since it is a binary matrix.